-Eric Bunnell, a Northeast Ohio native, is in his first season as an assistant coach with the Youngstown State baseball program in 2018-19.
+Eric Bunnell, a Northeast Ohio native, will be in his second season as an assistant coach with the Youngstown State baseball program in 2019-20.

-With Bunnell on the staff last season, UChicago tied the school record for wins in a season by posting a 26-13 record while the offense scored eight runs per game.
+With Bunnell on the staff in 2018, UChicago tied the school record for wins in a season by posting a 26-13 record while the offense scored eight runs per game.
 Outfielder Maximiliano Larsen was named as an All-Region selection by D3baseball.com after ranking second in the nation with 23 doubles.
 Larsen also broke the school record for career doubles with 60.

 In addition to working with the Maroons’ hitters, Bunnell also worked with the defense and base runners.